dcernst/dcernst.github.io/teaching/mat232f19/syllabus.md

 Students are also expected to minimize distracting behaviors.
 In particular, every attempt should be made to arrive to class on time.
 If you must arrive late or leave early, please do not disrupt class.
 Please turn off the ringer on your cell phone.
 I do not have a strict policy on the use of laptops, tablets, and cell phones.
 You are expected to be paying attention and engaging in class discussions.
 If your cell phone, etc. is interfering with your ability (or that of another student) to do this, then put it away, or I will ask you to put it away.

 ### Problem Collection ###
-We will not be using a textbook this semester, but rather a problem sequence designed for this course.
+We will not be using a formal textbook this semester, but rather a problem sequence designed for this course.
 The problem collection will be available on the course webpage.
 We will not be covering every detail of the notes and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
 You should be seeking clarification about the content of the notes whenever necessary by asking questions in class or posting questions to the course forum.
 Here's one of my favorite quotes about reading mathematics.

 <blockquote>
 <p>Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>